Department of Biomedical Engineering

 All students in biomedical engineering participate in a capstone design experience in which they develop a device or system that has biomedical applications.
 This project fulfills the General Education experiential education requirement.

-Two cash awards are given annually for excellent scholarship and research.
-The Crawford Award is given in memory of the founding chair of applied sciences, and the Flexcell Award is given through a corporate donation from Flexcell International Corporation, a company started by biomedical engineering faculty member Albert Banes.
+One cash award is given annually for excellent scholarship and research.
+The Flexcell Award is given through a corporate donation from Flexcell International Corporation, a company started by Albert Banes, a faculty member in biomedical engineering.

 The Department of Biomedical Engineering houses an undergraduate student design laboratory.
 It contains equipment for rapid manufacturing (three-dimensional printer and laser cutter) as well as electronics and microcontroller design and development.
 Students also use facilities in other departments that have laboratory-based courses.